 The Communication major prepares students to be communication professionals.
 The program emphasizes communication theory and practice in the creation, presentation, and evaluation of coherent messages.
-With three areas of emphasis including writing, organizational communication/public relations, or communication studies, the career possibilities are endless.
+With three areas of emphasis including social media, organizational communication/public relations, or communication studies the career possibilities are endless.

 - Choose from three different areas of emphasis to fit your career path.
-To craft your major to fit your career goals, choose the Communication Studies emphasis, or follow a specified track in Organizational Communication/Public Relations or Writing.
+To craft your major to fit your career goals, choose the Communication Studies emphasis, or follow a specified track in Organizational Communication/Public Relations or Social Media.

 - Strengthen and develop the writing, presentation, and interpersonal skills you will use every day to communicate effectively with co-workers, clients, and the public

 - Create portfolio-building materials in the classroom to use in the real world

 - The focus of the major on applied communication skills and successful strategies, immersed in UMC's distinctive technology culture, prepares graduates to effectively communicate within the corporate and public forum and to meet the marketplace realities of contemporary society.

 - The Bachelor of Science degree in Communication is offered both on-campus and online.

 - A Communication Minor is also available on-campus and online, and can be added to complement another degree program.